ilyaplunk/ilyaplunk/README.md

 ## Ilya Bezrukov, Data Analyst

+ :school: I'm currently studying in the Master's program [Data Analysis for the State and Society](https://spb.hse.ru/en/ma/daps/) at the Higher School of Economics.

 ---

- :school: I am currently studying in the Master's program [Data Analysis for the State and Society](https://spb.hse.ru/en/ma/daps/) at the Higher School of Economics.
+### Contacts